Disney’s Gran Destino Tower Review (At Coronado Springs)

 After touring the hotel, we ended up on the resort’s top floor, where Toledo and Dahlia Lounge are located.
 It wasn’t long until the dessert and cordial service at the Chronos Club started, but we both wanted something more substantial.
 So, our server suggested we split an order of chicken wings.
 They were delicious.

+When we were touring the resort, we stopped and looked at the various menus and options.
+My friend noted that her youngest son would struggle to find food items geared toward his age.
 One good thing about the club level was that they had Uncrustables available throughout the day, and at night, they had at least one dedicated children’s item.
 If you stay club-level and don’t see this option, ask one of the concierge staff, and they will bring you one.

 Here are the dining options between Gran Destino Tower and the resort: